-On September 26, 2017, we entered into a Change of Control Agreement with our Chief Executive Officer, Charles Cargile and, on September 22, 2017, with Paul McDonnel, our Interim Chief Financial Officer, to provide each of the employees with certain severance benefits in the event the employee's employment with the Company terminates under certain circumstances.
+On September 22, 2017, we entered into a Change of Control Agreement with Paul McDonnel, our Interim Chief Financial Officer, and another employee to provide certain severance benefits in the event the employee's employment with the Company terminates under certain circumstances.

-Pursuant to the Change of Control Agreements, if within three months prior to a change of control or twenty-four months after a change of Control (the "Change of Control Period"), the employee's employment terminates as a result of an involuntary termination or a resignation for good reason, then the Company has agreed, upon the terms and subject to the conditions of the Change of Control Agreements, to pay to the employees: (i) any accrued and unpaid base salary as of the date of the employment termination; (ii) any accrued and unpaid value of unused paid time off; (iii) any accrued reimbursement for expenses incurred by the employees prior to the termination of the employee; (iv) any accrued and unpaid cash incentive bonus with respect to the most recent fiscal year; (v) severance payments to our CEO and to the employees as set forth in each respective Agreement; and (vi) health benefits to the employees for a period of eighteen months, in the case of CEO and twelve months, in the case of the other employees.
+Pursuant to the Change of Control Agreements, if within three months prior to a change of control or twenty-four months after a change of Control (the "Change of Control Period"), the employee's employment terminates as a result of an involuntary termination or a resignation for good reason, then the Company has agreed, upon the terms and subject to the conditions of the Change of Control Agreements, to pay to the employees: (i) any accrued and unpaid base salary as of the date of the employment termination; (ii) any accrued and unpaid value of unused paid time off; (iii) any accrued reimbursement for expenses incurred by the employees prior to the termination of the employee; (iv) any accrued and unpaid cash incentive bonus with respect to the most recent fiscal year; (v) severance payments to the employees as set forth in each respective Agreement; and (vi) health benefits to the employees for a period twelve months.
 In addition, the employee's outstanding options, stock appreciation rights, restricted stock awards and other equity-based awards as of the date of termination of the employee shall immediately vest and become exercisable.

-The tables below estimate the current value of amounts payable in the event that a change in control occurred on December 31, 2019.
+The tables below estimate the current value of amounts payable in the event that a change in control occurred on December 31, 2020.
 The following tables exclude certain benefits, such as accrued vacation, that are available to all employees generally.
 The actual amount of payments and benefits that would be provided can only be determined at the time of a change in control and/or the qualifying separation from our Company.

+Annual Va lue of Stock

-Base Annual Incentive ie of Stock Awards Value of Stock Options Name alary (1) Bonus (2) Accele erated (3) (4) Accelerated (3) (5) Charles Cargile \$ 600,000 \$ 7,440 - Paul McDonnel \$ 202,000 - -
+Base Incentive Options

+Name S alary (1) Bonus (2) Acce elerated (3) (4)

+Paul McDonnel \$ 202,000 - \$ 6,300

-- (1) Base salary is equal to 24 months of salary for Mr. Cargile and 12 months of salary for Mr. McDonnel. - (2) As no annual bonus amount is guaranteed, this carries zero value at December 31, 2019. - (3) Based on the last sale price of the Company's common stock as quoted on the NASDAQ Capital Market on December 31, 2019, which was \$1.25 per share. - (4) Based on 5,949 stock awards that are unvested at December 31, 2019. - (5) As the stock value at December 31, 2019 is lower than the exercise price for all options that would be accelerated, there is no value associated with these.
+- (1) Base salary is equal to 12 months of salary for Mr. McDonnel. - (2) As no annual bonus amount is guaranteed, this carries zero value at December 31, 2020. - (3) Based on the last sale price of the Company's common stock as quoted on the NASDAQ Capital Market on December 31, 2020, which was \$5.12 per share